 Are you in the process of giving up smoking?
 There are a growing number of safer alternatives out there that can make quitting a little easier.
 One of my friends found that switching to vaping made the transition smoother.
-All you need to get started is a vape pen or device and some e-liquid.
-E-liquids come in a variety of flavours and you can even find the best cbd vape juice online pretty quickly by doing a little research.
+It’s as simple as accessing a lit vape pen online to make this transition easier.

 Looking for an even more exciting alternative?
 Try Lindt Excellence Mild 70%.
 I am all for this addiction 🙂